ChinaWeJen/Luxcinder/README.md

   - Quenched Series items
   - Boss-related items
   - Plot clue items
-  - Placeable items
+  - Placement_items items
-    - Portal: Placeable portal crafted with 50 Glass + 5 Fallen Stars at an Anvil
+    - Portal: Placement_items portal crafted with 50 Glass + 5 Fallen Stars at an Anvil
-    - Large Structure: Placeable building block crafted with 100 Stone at a Work Bench
+    - Large Structure: Placement_items building block crafted with 100 Stone at a Work Bench
+    - Giant Stone Blast Furnace: Massive furnace that produces smoke and flames, crafted with 200 Stone + 50 Clay + 10 Torches at a Work Bench

 - **NPCs**:
   - New Boss enemies